andriyyatsykiv/HelmetFire/README.md

 * A toggleable <a href="###Is bullseye location Visible?"> physical bullseye marker</a> present in the simulator space
 * A <a href="### Display own bullseye as text">textual indicator</a> showing your own location relative to bullseye, in "DEGREES / NAUTICAL MILES" format

-# How To Use - Installing
+# How To Use

+## Installing

+There are two ways to use the program - in your browser, or by downloading the file for the program.

+To use it in your browser, you can access [HelmetFire here](https://andriyyatsykiv.itch.io/helmetfire).

-After downloading the program from the [latest release](TODO RELEASE LINK), launch the HelmetFire.exe included in the download, and configure your preferred settings in the options menu.
+To download the program, go to the [latest release](https://github.com/andriyyatsykiv/HelmetFire/releases/latest) page, download and launch the HelmetFire.exe included in the download, and configure your preferred settings in the options menu.
 When playing, use your mouse to turn towards where you believe the target is, and click.
-You will hear a positive-sounding tone if you are correct, and a bad-sounding tone if you are not.
+You will hear a positive-sounding high pitched tone if you are correct, and a bad-sounding low pitched tone if you are not.

 ## Updating
 Your options are stored under \AppData\ (search for helmetfire in that folder).
 Delete that folder after updaing to re-fresh the settings and shaders for the new version.
 For browser versions, clear your cache.